BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 MOVES Quick Practice

-An intensive care unit patient on the ventilator is awake, calm/cooperative with SAS 4, follows cues, FiO2 is 0.45, PEEP is 8, HR is 92, and vasopressors have not increased for 3 hours.
+A ventilated patient is awake, calm/cooperative with SAS 4, follows cues, FiO2 is 0.45, PEEP is 8, HR is 92, and vasopressors have not increased for 3 hours.
 What is the best next step?

 Urgent Or Unscheduled Mobility